hernandezgustavo/boxenTest/modules/people/files/delta62/git-hooks/README.md

 - Never allow commits to master
 - Never allow pushes to master
 - Automagically Prepend the story ID to commit messages
+- Never allow commit messages longer than 70 characters (including the story #)

 #### For SPA